Becoming a lawyer is an excellent career choice and there are many different fields of law in which to practice.

 Excellent negotiation and communications skills are also extremely important, as is the ability to think on one’s feet, and to analyze situations from different perspectives.
 As most corporate lawyers work as one member of a legal team, you will also need to show cooperation and teamwork skills.
 Even if you are the most naturally gifted lawyer in the world, if you are not able to build relationships or work with other people towards a common goal, you cannot be a successful corporate lawyer.

 While commercial law and corporate law are similar, there are some big differences so it is important that you choose the right one for you.
 Commercial law focuses more on the business industry in general and is important in terms of the relationships between businesses and for regulating things like franchises and intellectual property rights.

-Commercial lawyers help to create new regulations for industries to ensure fair practices and to stop corruption and fraud.
+Attorneys practicing commercial law tend to have a specialization (for instance, Intellectual Property or helping their clients register a trademark).
+They also help create regulations to ensure fair practices among industries and to help stop corruption and fraud.
 Commercial law, on the other hand, focuses on specific companies, and on helping them with all of the legal issues which are important for their operations.
 Corporate lawyers look after their client’s best interests first and foremost and help them to function within the rules.

 Top corporate lawyers are ambitious, hard-working, and are always up for a challenge.
 These qualities are extremely important because corporate law is incredibly competitive and to get to the top will require years and years of long working hours and little social life.
 If you have what it takes to become a corporate lawyer, then there is some serious money to be made from this profession.
 Get the right qualifications and work experience first and you will have everything you need to apply to the top corporate law firms.